athomasoriginal/create-reagent-app/README.md

 ### Add a Global Alias

-Having to run the `clj-new` command everytime by hand is not a great Developer Experience.
+Having to run the command above everytime we want to create a CLJS project is not a great Developer Experience.
 So what I do is add a global alias.
 To do this, follow these steps:

 - Open your global `.clojure` directory